atia009/atia009/README.md

 - 🔭 I’m currently working on mastering `React`.
 - 🌱 I’m learning new tech related to the web.
 - 💬 Ask me anything!
-- ⚡ Fun fact: I currently live with a golden husky.
+- ⚡ Fun fact: I'm living with a chow chow husky mix.

 ### 💻 Languages